Captniz/Notes/UMANISTICA/INGLESE/Futures.md

 #inglese

+---

 ## Future

-- We use the present continuos with future plans that we konw when and where they would happen.
+- We use the present continuous with future plans that we know when and where they would happen.

 - We use the present simple with timetables and schedules.